johnamdickson/portfolio-project-1/README.md

 #### Features Left to Implement
 - Videos of the instructions was considered early on in the strategy plane.
 However, this was deemed as a trade off during the scoping exercise due to time contraints and the required objectives of the project.
+- More photos for the instructional sections in the Get Started page, possibly with a horizontal scroll bar.

 ## Testing